-Program Year 5 Action Plan Lead-based Paint response:
+Program Year 4 Action Plan Lead-based Paint response:

-1. The Housing Division, through the implementation of the CDBG Program (where required), will continue to conduct visual risk assessments to identify properties that may contain lead-based paint hazards as a means to increase the inventory of lead-safe housing available to extremely low-, low-, and moderate-income families.
-The City will continue to coordinate efforts with the Story County Lead Coalition group and State Health Department, and when possible, partner on events to help educate, train, and address the issue of lead paint and lead poisoning.
-The City plans to continue partnering with certified professionals to offer and/or announce Lead Safe Renovator Certification Training to increase the number of certified painters and contractors, and to educate the general public.
+1. The Housing Division, through the implementation of the CDBG Programs (where required), will continue to conduct visual risk assessments to identify properties that may contain lead-based paint hazards as a means to increase the inventory of lead-safe housing available to extremely low-, low-, and moderate-income families.
+The City will continue to coordinate efforts with the Story County Lead Coalition group and State health department, and when possible, partner on events to help educate, train, and address the issue of lead paint and lead poisoning.
+The City plans to continue partnering with local colleges and/or certified professionals to offer and/or announce Lead Safe Renovator Certification Training to increase the number of certified painters, contractors, and the general public.
 A more detailed discussion regarding this topic is located in the 2009-14 Consolidated Plan.